Itop14/RockPaperScissorsc-/README.md

-# RockPaperScissorsc-
+Ivan Top RockPaperScissors c#
 Rock Paper Scissors

+Two-Player Mode: Each player secretly selects an option, then both reveal their choices simultaneously.
+The winner is determined based on the interactions above, or the game is a draw if both players choose the same option.
+Against the Computer: The player selects an option, and the computer randomly generates its choice.
+The winner is again determined using the same rules.

     using System;
     using System.Collections.Generic;
     using System.ComponentModel;
     using System.Data;
     using System.Drawing;
     using System.Linq;
     using System.Text;
     using System.Threading.Tasks;
     using System.Windows.Forms;

     namespace Rock_paper_scissors
     {
         public partial class Form1 : Form
         {

         string weapon_player1 = ""; // weapon choice of player 1
         string weapon_player2 = ""; // weapon choice of player 2